wise-team/universe-log/README.md

 Level:

 -   Configurable via envs specified in `level_envs` field of `super()` call.
 Universe-log chooses the most verbose level supplied.
 When no configurable envs are present, universe-log looks for `LOG_LEVEL` env.
 If it is also not present, a default `info` level is used.

+Metadata:

+-   `metadata` field in `super()` call is merged with the value of LOG_METADATA env (if a field exists in both, it is overriden by LOG_METADATA env).
+LOG_METADATA should contain stringified JSON.